osm-search/Nominatim/tests/README.md

                                 the next run.
 This speeds up tests considerably but might lead to outdated errors for some changes in the database layout.
+ * `NOMINATIM_KEEP_SCENARIO_DB` - if defined, the test database will not be dropped after a test is finished.
+Should only be used if one single scenario is run, otherwise the result is undefined.
  * `LOGLEVEL` - set to 'debug' to get more verbose output (only works properly when output to a logfile is configured)
  * `LOGFILE` - sends debug output to the given file